Assistive TV Products

 These devices help to eliminate the interference of the background noise whilst also allowing the wearer to adjust the volume independently.
 Some are used in conjunction with hearing aids and others can be used without the need for hearing aids, it all depends on the model you choose.

 What types of tv assistive products are available?

-- The Sennheiser HD 65 TV Headphones are an assistive listening device designed with the comfort of the user and their household in mind.
-Enjoy the clear, crisp sound delivered by the Sennheiser HD 65 TV Headphones when watching your favourite TV programme or film whilst being in complete control of your volume preference with built in volume control.
-Brand :…
+- The Sennheiser HD 65 TV Headphones are an assistive listening device designed with the comfort of both the user and their household in mind.
+Enjoy the clear, crisp sound that these brilliant headphones deliver when watching your favourite TV programme or film whilst being in full control of your volume preference thanks to the built-in volume control.
+Brand: Sennheiser Included:…

 What are the advantages of wireless TV headphones?

 Improved mobility – Thanks to the wireless feature, you get the freedom of listening to your device throughout your house, meaning you can continue enjoying it wherever your wifi reaches.

 Great sound quality – Wireless TV Headphones allow for an unmatched level of sound quality and immersion.